 - Take vacations – Ward off creative blocks and mini burnouts by rewarding yourself with a well-deserved vacation and leisure time.
 Take time to refuel.
 Small or big accomplishment, you deserve a break.
 Make this your new mantra: “We are not born just to pay bills.”

-- Stay away from negativity – Wave good-bye at toxic people as much as possible.
-Find a circle of office friends that brings you more joy than work-related stress.
+- Stay away from negativity – Wave goodbye at toxic people as much as possible.
+Find a circle of office friends that could bring you more joy than work-related stress.

 - Learn yoga and meditation – Roll out your mats and make this a habit.
 Yoga and meditation detoxify your mind and body.
 This not only leads you to a healthy and focused outlook in life but also brings positivity and energy towards your perspective.